KxSystems/docs/docs/interfaces/kafka/user-guide.md

 -   `y` is a symbol denoting the topic being subscribed to
 -   `z` is an enlisted integer denoting the target partition

-Does not return an output on successful execution.
+returns a null on successful execution.

-!!!note
+!!! note "Subscribing in advance"

     Subscriptions can be made to topics that do not currently exist.

 ```q
 q)client:.kfk.Consumer[kfk_cfg]